anthonykava/dc32-slides/README.md

 This PDF was made by gluing the JPEG slides together into one file.
 The deck is 133 slides, of which about 128 are talk content (I feel safer with powers of 2), and they were shown in 20 minutes or less for an average rate of >= 6.4 slides/min.

-This was cramming a lot of info in a short span and intended to feel like a lightning talk with an over-caffeinated tempo reminescent of [Clifford Stoll's TED Talk](https://www.ted.com/talks/clifford_stoll_the_call_to_learn).
+This was cramming a lot of info into a short timespan and intended to feel like a lightning talk with an over-caffeinated tempo reminescent of [Clifford Stoll's wonderful 2006 TED Talk](https://www.ted.com/talks/clifford_stoll_the_call_to_learn).

 And this only covers like 1% of the case!